Joanne Colan

 Joanne Colan is the former VJ for MTV Europe and former anchor of the vlog Rocketboom.
 She is an actress, known for Know Your Logic (2012), Any Given Latitude (2005), and Themes from a Rosary (2012).
 She was on Discovery's show Dean of Invention alongside Dean Kamen as a correspondent.
 She also hosted a travel adventure series and she was senior vice president and senior content strategist at Edelman New York.

 Career

 Television

-As the Europe VJ with MTV from 2000 to 2004, her shows reached 124 million households in more than 50 countries and territories.
+As an MTV Europe VJ from 2000 to 2004, her shows reached 124 million households in more than 50 countries and territories.
 She scripted, co-produced and hosted MTV News, Top 20 Countdown and MTV Movie Special.
 She also hosted such live international events as MTV's Winterjam, the MTV Europe Music Awards and MTV Presents.
 Her work on MTV's European Top 20 earned her an award for Best European Satellite Music Programme in 2001 as voted by viewers in the What Satellite UK & Europe TV Poll.